-- Travel parking placard for nonresidents who plan to travel in California and are a disabled person or disabled veteran.
+DMV Disabled Parking Placards for Visitors - Travel parking placard for disabled people who are nonresidents and plan to travel in California.
 Valid for up to 90 days or the date noted by your licensed medical professional on the application, whichever is less.
 Look for a link that says, "Application for Disabled Person Placard or Plates (REG 195)."
 On the application, choose "Travel Parking Placard."
 There is no charge for the permit.

-(Public Buses and Trains) - The Los Angeles County Metropolitan Transit Authority operates buses equipped with automatic wheelchair lifts.
-For information, call 213-626-4455 or 800-COMMUTE or 800-252-9040 (TDD/TTY).
-Metrolink: 800-371-LINK or 800-698-4TDD (TDD/TTY).
-Metro is also the primary funding source for Access Services Incorporated, the federally-required ADA paratransit service.
-This service is offered to individuals whose disabilities prevent them from independently using regular bus or rail service.
-It is comparable to fixed-route service and offers 24-hours-a-day curb-to-curb service.
-(Phone: 800-827-0829).
+Metro (Public Buses and Trains) - The Los Angeles County Metropolitan Transit Authority (Metro) operates buses equipped with automatic wheelchair lifts. .
+Metro is also the primary funding source for Access Paratransit Services (see above).

 - see the link to the DMV website above.